Quick access: Web of Knowledge | Ebsco Host | Scopus (Elsevier)

 - Computer Index of Nulear Reaction Data – CINDA contains bibliographic references to measurements, calculations, reviews, and evaluations of

 neutron cross-sections and other microscopic neutron data; it also includes index references to computer libraries of numerical neutron data available from four regional neutron data centers.
-Since 2005, database is
+Since 2005, database has been

 extended by photonuclear and charged particle reaction data.